Nathan2105/Budget-Tracker/README.md

 **Roles and Responsibilities**

-Due to limited group participation, all roles were primarily completed by a single contributor:

 Coder: Implemented all application features and logic
 Tester: Performed manual testing and validation Release Manager: Managed versioning and final release Account Manager: Defined requirements and feature planning
-Documentation: Created documenation for project, early stages was assissted
+Documentation: Created documenation for project

 **How the Application Works**
 User logs in or signs up